SynthAether/chatterbox-finetuning_fork/README.md

 *   Ensure adequate training data (minimum 30 minutes recommended)
 *   Verify sample rates are correct (16kHz for training, 24kHz for output)

 ---

+## 📄 License

+This project builds upon the Chatterbox TTS model.
+Please refer to the original Chatterbox repository for license information.

+---